 This too shall pass, goes the old adage.
 But when life takes a challenging turn, it can be hard to take things in stride.
 Perhaps you're feeling persistently irritable (a frequent sign of depression) or experiencing the stress that often comes from caring for an elderly parent.
-Maybe your marriage is in a rut or you're grappling with a major life change, such as adjusting to retirement or an empty nest.
-And then there is the coronavirus pandemic, which for many people has inspired feelings of grief, anxiety and helplessness.
+Maybe your marriage is in a rut or you're grappling with a major life change, such as adjusting to retirement or an empty nest — or in the midst of a pandemic.

 For whatever reason, if you're depressed, anxious, worried or out of sorts, and it's taking a toll on your life, it may be time to turn to therapy to help you cope.